isp223/isp223.github.io/index.md

 ## About Me

-I am a senior at lehigh University.
-I am studying finance and business analytics with a double minor in engineering and business information systems
+My name is Isabel Prado.
+I am from Guatemala.
+I am a senior at lehigh University studying finance and business analytics with a double minor in engineering and business information systems.
+I am interested in

 ---